-Brazil is the world's second largest hydropower producer by installed capacity and has the largest installed hydropower capacity in South America, with two thirds of the continent’s total capacity.
+Brazil is the world's second largest hydropower producer by installed capacity and has the largest installed hydropower capacity in South America, with 60 per cent of the continent’s total capacity.

-Large hydropower remains the major source of electricity supply, with other renewable energies representing about 10 per cent.
+Large hydropower remains the major source of electricity supply, with wind and solar representing about 11 per cent.

 This country profile is featured in the 2022 Hydropower Status Report.
 Download the report: hydropower.org/statusreport